 Skip to main content

-Country-level cost of living indices are one of the most searched financial topics for expats, but most published indices rely on crowdsourced data with no verifiable methodology.
-Our index takes a different approach: we calculate the average monthly budget across every city we cover in each country, using only official government statistics for prices and tax rates.
+Country-level cost of living indices are one of the most searched expat topics, and most of them run on crowdsourced data with no visible method.
+We built ours differently: average the monthly budget across every city we cover in each country, using only government statistics for prices and tax rates.

-The index works on a relative scale.
-The most affordable country in our data receives a base score of 100.
-Every other country is scored proportionally.
+The index is a relative scale.
+The cheapest country in our data gets a score of 100.
+Everything else is scored against it.
 A score of 200 means average living costs are twice as high as the cheapest country.
-This makes it straightforward to compare countries at a glance.
+That makes it fast to scan.

-Key patterns in 2026: Southern European countries continue to offer the best value for money in the EU.
-Northern European countries rank higher on the index but compensate with higher median salaries.
-The UK sits in the middle, heavily influenced by London pulling the average upward.
+What the 2026 data shows: Southern European countries keep offering the best value-for-money in the EU.
+Northern European countries rank higher on the index, but median salaries are higher too.
+The UK lands in the middle, with London pulling the average up.

 RankCountryIndex ScoreAvg Monthly BudgetCities Covered